Nundah State School: Landscape Elements

 The school grounds are well established, with sporting facilities including a generous playing field (c.
 1933) with embankments at the western end of the site.

-Many mature trees are located within the school grounds, including large fig (Ficus sp.), jacaranda (Jacaranda mimosifolia), poinciana (Delonix regia) and leopard trees (Libidibia ferrea) surrounding the playing field.
+Many mature trees are located within the school grounds, including large fig (Ficus sp.), jacaranda (Jacaranda mimosifolia), poinciana (Delonix regia) and leopard trees (Flindersia maculosa) surrounding the playing field.
 Various other mature shade trees across the site include a hoop pine (Araucaria cunninghamii), paper bark (Melaleuca quinquenervia), and a 1975 commemorative silky oak (Grevillea robusta) northeast of Block A.

 The eastern end of the sloping site is terraced by several Depression-era concrete retaining walls.
 These are located: